Yu-Group/veridical-flow/paper.md

 # Summary

 `VeridicalFlow` is a Python package that simplifies building reproducible and trustworthy data science pipelines using the PCS (predictability-computability-stability) framework [@yu2020veridical].
-It provides users with a simple interface for stability analysis, i.e. checking the robustness of results from a data science pipeline to various judgement calls made during modeling.
+It provides users with a simple interface for stability analysis, i.e., checking the robustness of results from a data science pipeline to various judgement calls made during modeling.
-This ensures that arbitrary judgement calls made by data practitioners (e.g. specifying a default imputation strategy) do not dramatically alter the final conclusions made in a modeling pipeline.
+This ensures that arbitrary judgement calls made by data practitioners (e.g., specifying a default imputation strategy) do not dramatically alter the final conclusions made in a modeling pipeline.
 In addition to wrappers facilitating stability analysis, `VeridicalFlow` also automates many cumbersome coding aspects of Python pipelines, including experiment tracking and saving, parallelization, and caching, all through integrations with existing Python packages.
-Overall, the package helps to code using the PCS framework, by screening models for predictive performance, helping automate computation, and facilitating stability analysis.
+Overall, the package helps to code using the PCS framework by screening models for predictive performance, helping automate computation, and facilitating stability analysis.

 # Statement of need

-Predictability, computability, and stability are central concerns in modern statistical/machine learning practice, as they are required to help vet that findings reflect reality, can be reasonably computed, and are robust as the many judgment calls during the data science life cycle which often go unchecked [@yu2020veridical].
+Predictability, computability, and stability are central concerns in modern statistical/machine learning practice, as they are required to help vet that findings reflect reality, can be reasonably computed, and are robust to the many judgment calls during the data science life cycle that often go unchecked [@yu2020veridical].

 The package focuses on stability but also provides wrappers to help support and improve predictability and computability.
 Stability is a common-sense principle related to notions of scientific reproducibility [@ivie2018reproducibility], sample variability, robust statistics, sensitivity analysis [@saltelli2002sensitivity], and stability in numerical analysis and control theory.